cnwanneka/profile-card-component/README.md

 It can be used in various web applications or websites to showcase user profiles or team member details.

+The goal is to provide a quick overview of essential information while maintaining a visually appealing and intuitive design.

 The technologies used are HTML and CSS.

 Designing this profile card component was helpful in keeping my CSS skills up to date.